-Canon 100D versus Sony RX100 IV
+Canon 100D vs Sony RX100 IV

 The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (RX100 IV) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (44 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the RX100 IV are weather-sealed.